sc0v0ne/LearnAI/README.md

 > No Free Lunch Theorem: There is no “best” algorithm since they all perform similarly on average.

-No Free Lunch Theorem: The theory asserts that when the performance of all optimization methods is averaged across all conceivable problems, they all perform equally well.
-This, no one optimum optimization algorithm exists.
+**No Free Lunch Theorem:** When the performance of all optimization methods is averaged across all conceivable problems, they all perform equally well.
+Thus, no one optimum optimization algorithm exists.

 ----------